speps/speps.github.io/content/articles/trespasser-part1.md

 * The start position inside the decompression window is different
 * The window buffer is initialized to 0 instead of space characters

 Looking at the `SDirectoryFileChunk` structure above, the value in `u4VMOffset` is actually an offset from the beginning of the uncompressed data from the `.SPZ` files.
-Because compressed data can't be addressed this way, the original game would decompress the `.SPZ` files on demand and write out a `.SWP` file with the uncompressed data, and it's that one that would be read for each texture.
+Because compressed data can't be addressed this way, the original game would decompress the `.SPZ` files on demand and write out a `.SWP` file with the uncompressed data to the hard disk, and it's that one that would be read for each texture.

 However, for us, it's now just easier to load and decompress the whole file in memory.
 We can then fetch the data using the `u4VMOffset` value into a `[u8]` in Rust.

+The game supports [mipmaps](https://en.wikipedia.org/wiki/Mipmap) for textures.
+Each mipmap is hashed into a `u64` value and the bottom 32 bits are shared between all the mips.

+{{< figure src="/media/articles/jpt9.png" title="Example of a mipmap chain extracted from the game (256x256 to 8x8, zoomed 4x)" >}}

 ## Terrain

-As explained earlier, the terrain data is constructed from a point cloud to start with, during authoring time exported to a `.TRI` file from 3DSMax.
+The terrain data is constructed from a point cloud to start with, during authoring time exported to a `.TRR` file from 3DSMax.
 This is then compressed into a quad-tree with wavelet transform coefficients at each vertex.
 Vertices are shared between the quad tree nodes.
-At runtime, this data is saved into a `.WTD` file which has a small header and a list of every node, for each descendant node (all 4) a bit is stored to know if it has data and children to read.
+For runtime, this data is saved into a `.WTD` file which has a small header and a list of every node, for each descendant node (a node is always subdivided into 4 at a time when required) a bit is stored to know if it has data and children to read.

 The way this file is read is slightly different than other ones in that it loads the file data as an array of `u32`.
 Reads are done by specifying how many bits are needed, the twist is that these bits are read higher to lower from each `u32`.
-So, when looking at the file in a hex editor it doesn't make much sense as you are mixing little-endian `u32` values but they bits are reversed.
+So, when looking at the file in a hex editor it doesn't make much sense as you are mixing little-endian `u32` values but their bytes are reversed.
+For example, writing 8 bytes from 0 to 7 gives `03 02 01 00 07 06 05 04` instead of the usual `00 01 02 03 04 05 06 07`.
+With more complicated data, it was confusing at first.

-From the C++ code, here are some interesting bits regarding the quad-tree:
+From the C++ code, here are some interesting bits regarding the quad-tree code:

 ```cpp
     //**********************************************************************************************